Skip to Content

 When we were there in early May, the Portland Observatory wasn’t open to the public.

-But, if you visit the end of May to the middle of October, be sure to set aside some time to go inside and learn all about it.
+But, if you visit from the end of May to the middle of October, be sure to set aside some time to go inside and learn all about it.

 ARTS DISTRICT